abrdn plc Sells 25,089 Shares of Archer-Daniels-Midland Company (NYSE:ADM)

-abrdn plc cut its holdings in Archer-Daniels-Midland Company (NYSE:ADM – Get Rating) by 8.6% in the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 265,648 shares of the company’s stock after selling 25,089 shares during the period. abrdn plc’s holdings in Archer-Daniels-Midland were worth $24,051,000 at the end of the most recent reporting period.
+abrdn plc lowered its holdings in Archer-Daniels-Midland Company (NYSE:ADM – Get Rating) by 8.6% in the first quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 265,648 shares of the company’s stock after selling 25,089 shares during the period. abrdn plc’s holdings in Archer-Daniels-Midland were worth $24,051,000 at the end of the most recent quarter.

-Other large investors have also recently bought and sold shares of the company.
-National Bank of Canada FI bought a new stake in Archer-Daniels-Midland during the fourth quarter valued at about $2,223,000.
-Lincoln National Corp boosted its holdings in Archer-Daniels-Midland by 11.6% during the fourth quarter.
-Lincoln National Corp now owns 5,543 shares of the company’s stock valued at $375,000 after acquiring an additional 575 shares during the period.
-Brown Advisory Inc. boosted its holdings in Archer-Daniels-Midland by 3.9% during the fourth quarter.
-Brown Advisory Inc. now owns 18,680 shares of the company’s stock valued at $1,263,000 after acquiring an additional 704 shares during the period.
-Hexagon Capital Partners LLC boosted its holdings in Archer-Daniels-Midland by 56.7% during the fourth quarter.
-Hexagon Capital Partners LLC now owns 2,056 shares of the company’s stock valued at $139,000 after acquiring an additional 744 shares during the period.
-Finally, Community Bank N.A. boosted its holdings in Archer-Daniels-Midland by 283.3% during the fourth quarter.
-Community Bank N.A. now owns 3,450 shares of the company’s stock valued at $233,000 after acquiring an additional 2,550 shares during the period.
-75.38% of the stock is currently owned by institutional investors.
+Other institutional investors have also recently bought and sold shares of the company.
+Harel Insurance Investments & Financial Services Ltd. bought a new stake in Archer-Daniels-Midland in the 1st quarter valued at about $181,000.
+CIBC Asset Management Inc boosted its holdings in Archer-Daniels-Midland by 2.9% in the 4th quarter.
+CIBC Asset Management Inc now owns 99,268 shares of the company’s stock valued at $6,710,000 after purchasing an additional 2,768 shares during the period.
+Stonnington Group LLC raised its position in shares of Archer-Daniels-Midland by 37.4% in the 1st quarter.
+Stonnington Group LLC now owns 52,610 shares of the company’s stock valued at $4,975,000 after buying an additional 14,310 shares in the last quarter.
+Arkadios Wealth Advisors raised its position in shares of Archer-Daniels-Midland by 24.3% in the 1st quarter.
+Arkadios Wealth Advisors now owns 3,954 shares of the company’s stock valued at $357,000 after buying an additional 773 shares in the last quarter.
+Finally, SkyOak Wealth LLC acquired a new position in shares of Archer-Daniels-Midland in the 1st quarter valued at approximately $209,000.
+Institutional investors own 75.38% of the company’s stock.

 Archer-Daniels-Midland Announces Dividend

-The company also recently disclosed a quarterly dividend, which was paid on Wednesday, June 8th.
-Stockholders of record on Wednesday, May 18th were issued a dividend of $0.40 per share.
-This represents a $1.60 annualized dividend and a dividend yield of 2.03%.
-The ex-dividend date was Tuesday, May 17th.
+The firm also recently announced a quarterly dividend, which was paid on Wednesday, June 8th.
+Shareholders of record on Wednesday, May 18th were issued a dividend of $0.40 per share.
+This represents a $1.60 dividend on an annualized basis and a yield of 2.03%.
+The ex-dividend date of this dividend was Tuesday, May 17th.
 Archer-Daniels-Midland’s payout ratio is 29.47%.

-A number of research firms have issued reports on ADM.
-Barclays upped their price target on shares of Archer-Daniels-Midland from $88.00 to $95.00 and gave the company an “overweight” rating in a report on Friday, April 22nd.
-StockNews.com cut shares of Archer-Daniels-Midland from a “strong-buy” rating to a “buy” rating in a report on Tuesday, April 26th.
-Robert W. Baird upped their price objective on shares of Archer-Daniels-Midland from $73.00 to $108.00 in a research report on Wednesday, April 27th.
-Monness Crespi & Hardt lowered shares of Archer-Daniels-Midland from a “buy” rating to a “neutral” rating in a research report on Monday, April 18th.
-Finally, Credit Suisse Group upped their price objective on shares of Archer-Daniels-Midland from $80.00 to $92.00 in a research report on Wednesday, April 27th.
-Five investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Archer-Daniels-Midland currently has a consensus rating of “Hold” and an average target price of $85.82.
+Several equities analysts have recently commented on the stock.
+StockNews.com cut shares of Archer-Daniels-Midland from a “strong-buy” rating to a “buy” rating in a research report on Tuesday, April 26th.
+Bank of America cut shares of Archer-Daniels-Midland from a “buy” rating to a “neutral” rating and boosted their target price for the company from $80.00 to $100.00 in a research report on Tuesday, April 19th.
+Monness Crespi & Hardt cut shares of Archer-Daniels-Midland from a “buy” rating to a “neutral” rating in a research report on Monday, April 18th.
+Stifel Nicolaus boosted their target price on shares of Archer-Daniels-Midland from $80.00 to $100.00 in a research report on Wednesday, April 6th.
+Finally, Credit Suisse Group boosted their target price on shares of Archer-Daniels-Midland from $80.00 to $92.00 in a research report on Wednesday, April 27th.
+Five research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, Archer-Daniels-Midland presently has a consensus rating of “Hold” and a consensus target price of $85.82.

 About Archer-Daniels-Midland